BostonUniversitySeniorDesign/2020-sensor-miniproject/README.md

 (20 points total for this section)

-* Add Python code to functions called by ws_client.py that saves the JSON data to a text file as it comes in (message by message)
+* Add Python code to Websockets client that saves the JSON data to a text file as it comes in (message by message)

 ### Task 2: Analysis